Space-TimeWillTell/Channeling-Keyser-Soze/characters.md

 Himalaya, the mountain simply must have a role. *How does the mountain fit in this story?*

+A simple answer would be: a survivalist dream/nightmare.
+Let's ask the Space·Time Deck for an alternative.

 ![assets/reversed_card_21.png](assets/small_reversed_card_21.png)

 The Big Crunch, end of all things, interpreted as Longevity.